Trump to be arraigned Tuesday to face hush money indictment

-NEW YORK (AP) — Former President Donald Trump will be arraigned Tuesday after his indictment in New York City, court officials said Friday, his formal surrender and arrest presenting the historic, shocking scene of a former U.S. commander in chief forced to stand before a judge.
+NEW YORK (AP) — Former President Donald Trump will be arraigned Tuesday after his indictment in Manhattan, his formal surrender and arrest presenting the historic, shocking scene of a former U.S. commander in chief forced to stand before a judge.

+Court officials confirmed the timing on Friday.
+When Trump turns himself in, he'll be booked mostly like anyone else facing charges, mugshot and all.
+But he isn’t expected to be put in handcuffs, he'll have Secret Service protection and will almost certainly be released that day.

-While Trump and his lawyers prepared for his defense, the prosecutor in his hush money case defended the grand jury investigation that propelled him toward trial, as congressional Republicans painted it all as politically motivated.
+As Trump and his lawyers prepared for his defense, the prosecutor in his hush money case defended the grand jury investigation that propelled him toward trial while congressional Republicans painted it all as politically motivated.

-In a letter obtained by The Associated Press, Manhattan District Attorney Alvin Bragg told three Republican House committee chairs Friday that such claims are "misleading and meritless" and rebuffed congressional probing into the grand jury process — by law, a confidential one.

-Trump's indictment, announced Thursday, came after a grand jury probe into hush money paid during the 2016 presidential campaign to squelch allegations of an extramarital sexual encounter.
+Trump's indictment came after a grand jury probe into hush money paid during the 2016 presidential campaign to squelch allegations of an extramarital sexual encounter.
 The indictment itself has remained sealed, as is standard in New York before an arraignment.

-Trump, a Republican, has denied any wrongdoing and denounced the investigation as a “scam,” a “persecution,” an injustice and a political low blow aimed at damaging his 2024 presidential run.
+Trump has denied any wrongdoing and denounced the investigation as a “scam,” a “persecution,” an injustice.
+He argues that it is specifically designed to damage his 2024 presidential run.
+Within hours of the news breaking on Thursday, his campaign was noting the development in fundraising emails.

 Trump lawyer Joseph Tacopina said during TV interviews Friday he would “very aggressively” challenge the legal validity of the Manhattan grand jury indictment.
 Trump himself, on his social media platform, trained his ire about what he calls a “political persecution” on a new target: the judge expected to handle the case.

-No ex-president has ever been charged with a crime before, so there's no rulebook for booking one.
-Trump has Secret Service protection, so agents would need to be by his side at all times.

-Indeed, Trump was asked to surrender Friday, but his lawyers said the Secret Service needed more time to make security preparations, two people familiar with the matter told The Associated Press.
+Since no current or former president had ever been charged with a crime, there's no rulebook for booking the defendant.
+Indeed, Trump was asked to surrender Friday, but his lawyers said the Secret Service, which protects him as a former president, needed more time to make security preparations, two people familiar with the matter told The Associated Press.

+Bragg’s office said it had contacted Trump’s lawyer to coordinate a surrender.
+Ahead of the court’s announcement of the arraignment date, Trump’s attorney, Joseph Tacopina, said that Tuesday was the likely date for Trump to turn himself in.

+When Trump goes into custody he isn’t expected to be put in handcuffs, according to a person familiar with the matter.
+Secret Service agents will escort him through the booking process at the Manhattan district attorney's office, but prosecutors have no plans to shackle Trump's hands, the person said.

 Even for defendants who turn themselves in, answering criminal charges in New York generally entails at least several hours of detention while being fingerprinted, photographed, and going through other procedures.